-14.8 BREEAM has been established to set standards for best practice in sustainable design and is used to describe a building's environmental performance.
+14.8 BREEAM was established to set standards for best practice in sustainable design and is used to describe a building's environmental performance.
+The concept has been through various stages of development.
+Most recently "BREEAM New Construction 2011" has replaced "BREEAM Healthcare".
 It uses a scoring system to prove environmental credentials, setting and maintaining robust technical standards, positively influencing design, construction and management of buildings.

-Since 1st August 2008 its scope has been extended to include
+On 1st August 2008 its scope was extended to include